Justice Dept. signals it may allow safe injection sites

 Critics, however, argue that safe injection sites encourage illegal drug use and burden neighborhoods.

-For months, the Justice Department – under Attorney General Merrick Garland – had refused to take a public stance on safe consumption sites.
+For months after President Joe Biden took office last year, the Justice Department — under Attorney General Merrick Garland — had refused to take a public stance on safe consumption sites.
 Officials now say they are weighing their use.

 “Although we cannot comment on pending litigation, the Department is evaluating supervised consumption sites, including discussions with state and local regulators about appropriate guardrails for such sites, as part of an overall approach to harm reduction and public safety,” the agency said in a statement Friday to the AP.